-We seek to ground the FRWP's Department of Foreign Affairs, Trade, and Immigration in the principles and practices of Good Governance, Sustainability, and Self-Determination
+The office grounds its work and endeavours in the principles and practices of Good Governance, Sustainability, and Self-Determination

-We seek to inspire member-state representatives in the UN Security Council and UN General Assembly to pass a motion on West Papua's independence in 2015.
+The office seeks to inspire member-state representatives in the UN Security Council and UN General Assembly to pass a motion on West Papua's independence.

 West Papuans are indigenous Melanesians, with kin in Papua New Guinea, Vanuatu, Fiji, Solomon Islands, Bougainville, Kanaky-New Caledonia, and Torres Strait.